DanielKenichi/Tropipaw/README.md

-> This is a repository used to automated (or most of it) a VRC installation on a remote Ubuntu server
+>Note: This is a repository that should be used as a guide to setup a Ubuntu host for Tropipaw's VRC streaming account

 # Getting started

-First, install ansible with the ```install_ansible.sh``` script.
+First, install on your localhost ansible with the ```install_ansible.sh``` script.

 Then, setup a ```.env``` file using the template available

 # Install VRC
-Run ```install_vrc.sh``` script to install vrc using the ```install_vrc.yaml``` playbook.
+Run ```install_pre_requisites.sh``` script to install steam and flatpak using the ```install_pre_requisites.yaml``` playbook.

-> Note: If you have steamguard enabled, the playbook will fail at the last task trying to download VRC, since VRC requires a login to be installed.
-If that is the case, install vrc manually on the steam GUI
+Then open Steam and log in into your steam account and install VRC.

+> Note: Currently this repository does not automated the VRC installation on steam itself, as the installation via steamcmd is not recognized by the steam client.

 After installing VRC, we need to setup proton since VRC is a game for windows.